 It is expected that the examination will comprise a balance of roughly equal parts: (1) defense of the thesis proposal and (2) examination of fundamental knowledge in the field or fields of study relevant to the thesis topic.

 In the defense of the thesis proposal (1), the student is expected to demonstrate the necessary advanced knowledge and understanding to undertake the proposed thesis research and show their original and independent contribution to the proposal and the research question.

 In (2), the student is expected to demonstrate adequate fundamental knowledge in the field or fields of study relevant to the thesis topic, and the ability to organize, apply and convey that knowledge effectively.

 In the conduct of the examination it is envisaged that (2) will flow naturally from (1).
 A rigid division into parts is not necessary and the balance of time spent on each part, while nominally equal, may be varied at the discretion of the examiners.

-The examination shall not continue for more than two (2) hours maximum, but may be concluded if the examiners are satisfied that they have sufficiently examined the student and are able to make a recommendation.
+The examination shall not continue for more than three (3) hours maximum, but may be concluded if the examiners are satisfied that they have sufficiently examined the student and are able to make a recommendation.
 The Chairperson formally concludes the examination when the allowed time has elapsed, or the examiners have indicated they have no further questions.

 After the examination, the External Examiner and Internal Examiner independently provide written recommendations on the examination result to the Graduate School within one week of the examination.
 The Graduate School in turn forwards these to the Chair.
 After perusing the examiner recommendations, the Chair provides their own recommendation on examination result to the Graduate School, and to the Curriculum and Examinations Committee as required.